Dom Eliseu: Early Growth of Dom Eliseu

 With pressure from the Military Government, families from Piauí, Maranhão, Bahia, Goiás and Minas Gerais moved to the village, and thus counted as the first settlers.
 The Brazilian Government encouraged the agricultural formation of the locality, giving land titles to these families.

-The village that was formed at the junction was originally called km 0 (kilometer zero), because it is in the exact km 0 of the PA-70.
-Due to a plane crash that killed the then President of the Senate Filinto Müller.
-In the 1970s, the people decide to rename the village in honor of the politician.
+The village that was formed at the junction was originally called Quilometro Zero (Kilometer Zero), because it is in the exact km 0 of the PA-70.
+Until in the 1970s when because of a plane crash that killed the then President of the Senate Filinto Müller, the people decide to rename the village in honor of the politician.
 The village was renamed Filinto Müller.

 With a large plant deposit, the Amazon Rainforest, the region began to experience the timber cycle from 1970 onwards.
 They settled in the village of Filinto Müller, the first logging mill was established in the village.
 The establishment of this type was Serraria Alves Marques Ltda.
 Logging in the area inflates, and soon several other activities flourished in the locality, especially trade.

 On September 14, 1983, Filinto Müller was elevated to the category of district of the municipality of Paragominas.
-At the suggestion of federal deputy Fausto Fernandes, the village was again renamed, giving it the name of Dom Eliseu, in honor of the bishop Dom Eliseu Corolli, from the Diocese of Bragança.
+At the suggestion of federal deputy Fausto Fernandes, the village was again renamed, giving it the name of Dom Eliseu, in honour of the bishop Dom Eliseu Maria Coroli, prelate of Diocese of Bragança do Pará.